 The Unit is also responsible for developing and recommending necessary I/M Program Rule changes for proper and effective operation, developing software specifications for the emission testing equipment and handling any high-level issues not within the scope of the management contractor.

-Additional responsibilities include providing a supportive role to the Mobile and Area Enforcement Unit, compilation of required reports, coordination of interaction with the I/M testing industry, the I/M Industry Advisory Board and other stakeholders such as the 13 county tag offices and various other groups and agencies.
+Additional responsibilities include providing a supportive role to the Mobile and Area Compliance Unit, compilation of required reports, coordination of interaction with the I/M testing industry, the I/M Industry Advisory Board and other stakeholders such as the 13 county tag offices and various other groups and agencies.

 Vehicle Emissions Testing